Select Bus Service: Q52 and Q53

-The Q52 and Q53 buses were converted to Select Bus Lines on November 12, 2017.
+The Q52 and Q53 buses were converted to Select Bus Lines in November 2017.
 The Q52 SBS is based out of the JFK Depot, while the Q53 SBS is based out of the LaGuardia Depot.
-They are also the 3rd and 4th Queens bus lines to be converted into Select Bus Service (the 2nd and 3rd bus lines of MTA Bus).
+They are the 3rd and 4th Queens bus lines, and the 2nd and 3rd MTA Bus bus lines, to be converted into Select Bus Service.

 B82

-The B82 Limited was converted to Select Bus Service on October 1, 2018.
-The B82 SBS however did not replace limited service between Bay 37th St and Coney Island.
+The B82 Limited was converted to Select Bus Service in October 2018.
+The B82 SBS did not replace limited service between Bay 37th St and Coney Island.
 The B82 is the 3rd Brooklyn bus line (the MTA's 18th) to have Select Bus Service, and the only SBS line to run on weekdays only.
 Service on late nights and weekends is provided by the B82 local.
 The B82 SBS is based out of the East New York Depot.

 M14A and M14D

-A temporary M14 Select Bus Service route was scheduled to be implemented on January 6, 2019, in preparation for the full 14th Street Tunnel shutdown.
-However, following the alteration in the 14th Street Tunnel rehabilitation plans in January 2019, the M14 SBS was put on hold.
+A temporary M14 Select Bus Service route was scheduled to be implemented in January 2019, in preparation for the full 14th Street Tunnel shutdown.
+Following the alteration in the 14th Street Tunnel rehabilitation plans in January 2019, the M14 SBS was put on hold.
 Later, it was announced that the M14A/D routes themselves would be converted to SBS, replacing their former local versions.
-The M14A/D SBS routes were implemented on July 1, 2019.
-These are the first Bus routes to take advantage of an Exclusive 14th Street Busway that went into effect on October 2, 2019.
-Both the M14A and M14D are based out of Michael J. Quill Bus Depot and are also both the 8th and 9th Manhattan bus lines (the MTA's 19th and 20th) to have Select Bus Service, respectively.
+The M14A/D SBS routes were implemented in July 2019.
+These are the first Bus routes to take advantage of an Exclusive 14th Street Busway that went into effect in October 2019.
+Both the M14A and M14D are based out of Michael J. Quill Bus Depot and are both the 8th and 9th Manhattan bus lines, and the MTA’s 19th and 20th bus lines overall, to have Select Bus Service, respectively.